nlinc1905/drift-monitoring/README.md

 <a name="testing-multiple-models"></a>
 ### Testing Multiple Client IDs or Models

-We will have many client IDs/models.
+The service is built to support many client models or client IDs (assuming 1 model per client).
 To test this functionality, you can use the `-nc` or `--nbr_clients` argument for prepare_datasets.py.
 The default is 1, but if you run
 ```
 docker exec <container_id> python3 monitoring_service/examples/prepare_datasets.py -nc 30